Is it true that taking the over-the-counter supplement biotin can interfere with your thyroid lab tests?

 For patients who don’t have hypothyroidism, this could also be a big deal because it may cause doctors to falsely believe that you have hyperthyroidism.

-If you are someone who has abnormally elevated high free T3 and high free T4 with a normal or semi-low TSH, you are a primed to be labeled as hyperthyroid.
+If you are someone who has abnormally elevated high free T3 and high free T4 with a normal or semi-low TSH, you are primed to be labeled as hyperthyroid.

 The last thing you would want to have happened to you as a patient is to artificially suppress thyroid function unless it is absolutely necessary.